October 29th – at Nebraska No.3 Nebraska 24, No. 2 Colorado 7

 – Linebacker Ted Johnson had a team season-high 20 tackles against Nebraska, including 13 solo tackles.
 Johnson would go on to garner many honors in the 1994 season.
 A second-team All-American (AP), Johnson was a first-team All-Big Eight honoree, one of 15 semi-finalists for Defensive National Player-of-the-Year (Football News), and was the runner-up for the Butkus Award, given to the nation’s best linebacker (Dana Howard from Illinois won the Butkus Award in 1994).

 – The 24-7 victory over Colorado would vault former No. 3 Nebraska into the No. 1 ranking.
 Wins over Kansas, Iowa State, and Oklahoma kept the Cornhuskers perfect in the regular season.
-Nebraska was then matched with No. 3 Miami in the Orange Bowl.
+Nebraska was then matched up with No. 3 Miami in the Orange Bowl.
 A 24-17 victory over the Hurricanes gave the Cornhuskers a perfect 13-0 record, and Nebraska head coach Tom Osborne his first national title (in his 22nd-year as head coach).
 No. 2 Penn State, which defeated No. 12 Oregon, 38-20, in the Rose Bowl, remained at No. 2.
 Colorado, which entered the bowl season as the nation’s No. 4 team, supplanted Miami at the No. 3 spot after defeating Notre Dame, 41-24, in the Fiesta Bowl.

 —–